 The good news is that most webinar software should take you through all of this, so you won’t have to do anything from the beginning.

-Take advantage of your email lists to promote your upcoming webinar.
+- Blast Your Email List: Take advantage of your promotional email lists to promote your upcoming event.
 You probably spent a long time building up your email list, now is undoubtedly the time to put it to good use.
-Heck, you could even email the people on your personal list.
+Heck, you could even email any type of people on your personal list.

-If you have connections, this is where it comes in handy.
-Ask other experts, small publications, blogs, and even friends, family, and coworkers to help promote your webinar a week or two leading up to the launch.
+- Ask Partners to Promote You: If you have connections, this is where it comes in handy.
+Ask other industry experts, small publications, blogs, and even friends, family, and coworkers to help promote your webinar a week or two leading up to the launch.
 If you have other experts on the webinar as well, be sure to ask them to promote it, too.
 Take advantage of your network.

 Addressing Webinar Issues